spacer

 In 1981, Brinkmann formed Texas Guitar Shows, Inc., produced two shows and added current partners and veteran guitar dealers Larry Briggs (Strings West, Tulsa, OK), and Dave Crocker (Fly-By-Night Music, Neosho, MO).
 Eugene Robertson (Eugene's Guitars Plus, Dallas, TX) was added as a partner a few years later and the 4 Amigos were born.

 Some 150 shows later, the 4 Amigos guitar shows are still known for their smooth-running organization, tight security and the abundance of foreign and domestic buyers.
-The Arlington, Texas show remains the world's largest consumer guitar event and is considered by many exhibitors to be the show to attend.
+The Arlington, Texas show, "Guitarlington", remains the world's largest consumer guitar event and is considered by many exhibitors to be the show to attend.
+In 2018, Guitarlington was moved to its new, larger location in Fort Worth, Texas and re-branded as the Amigo International Guitar Show.

-Check out 4 Amigos Texas Guitars Shows — the nation's largest guitar show producer
+Check out The 4 Amigos Texas Guitars Shows — the nation's largest guitar show producer

-Arlington, TX • Austin, TX • Chicago, IL • Kansas City, MO • Nashville, TX
+Fort Worth, TX • Chicago, IL • Nashville, TN

 Authorized dealer: